-Bridgeport Art Center announces a CALL FOR ENTRIES to a juried art competition and exhibition that will take place in its 4th Floor Art Gallery.
-Applications will be accepted beginning Monday, November 5th, 2018. $3,000 in prizes, including a $1,000 BEST OF SHOW prize will be awarded by distinguished jurors Stano Grezdo and Joyce Owens at the Opening Reception and Awards Ceremony on Friday, March 15, 2019.
-The exhibition will then run through May 3, 2019.
+Bridgeport Art Center announces a CALL FOR ENTRIES to a juried art competition and exhibition that will take place in its 4th Floor Art Gallery from May 21 – July 2, 2021.
+Applications will be accepted beginning Monday, February 1st, 2021.

 The competition is open to all artists, aged 18 and over, who live or have studios within a 150-mile radius of Chicago.
 Work must have been created within the last three years.
+Upon being selected, delivered work must match the submitted entry image.
 The competition accepts a broad spectrum of art media and styles.
 Not eligible are functional pottery, jewelry, clothing, accessories, furniture, other primarily functional art, or time-art such as video and film.

-Application fee for this competition is $35, nonrefundable.
-This fee will be used to underwrite the generous prizes and to help pay some of the costs of the competition.
-Please send completed application form February 4th, 2019.
+Application fee for this competition is $35, non-refundable.
+Please send completed application form by Thursday, April 15th, 2021.
 Work must be completed prior to submission.

 Best of Show: $1,000